Transform children's Lives: Empower Children and Spread Hope Today!

 The children we’re helping mostly live in rural villages in counties surrounding the main city we work from.
 Local government charity officers or local churches introduce us to the families.
 We visit to assess their situations and ensure the families are truly living in very difficult circumstances.
 The children are usually in primary or middle school when they join the Heart For Kids family.

-School days are tough in China
+School days are rough in China

 Most schools start from early morning (about 7:30am) to early evening (about 6pm) with 2 hours lunch break.
 Many schools have evening self-study classes running from 7pm-9pm so students can finish their homework and prepare for endless tests.
 If schools do not run self-study evening classes, students still have to do their homework at home, usually up to 10pm.